tj/connect-redis/Readme.md

 -	`ttl` Redis session TTL (expiration) in seconds.
 Defaults to session.cookie.maxAge (if set), or one day.
 	-	This may also be set to a function of the form `(store, sess, sessionID) => number`.
 -	`disableTTL` Disables setting TTL, keys will stay in redis until evicted by other means (overides `ttl`\)
+- `disableTTLResetOnTouch` Disable resetting the TTL when calling 'touch' on a session id (false by default)
 -	`db` Database index to use.
 Defaults to Redis's default (0).
 -	`pass` Password for Redis authentication
 -	`prefix` Key prefix defaulting to "sess:"